-- It is important to have a good beam on the radiator.
+- It is important to have a good beam tune on the radiator.

-- Excessive radiation in Tagger Hall.
+- □ Excessive radiation in Tagger Hall.

-- Higher Temperatures in the absorber.
+- □ Higher temperatures in the CPS absorber.

 - We found that beam rastering will not be necessary.

-- We will need to make sure that beam profile is wide using wire scans at CPS.
+- □ We will need to make sure that beam profile is wide using wire scans at CPS.

 - > Install a girder just upstream of CPS with:

 - □ BCM to measure the beam current,

 - BPM to measure beam positions,

-- Wire scanner for beam widths.
+- \Box Wire scanner for beam widths.

-- > FSD trips on
+FSD trips on

-- □ Large electron beam positions excursions,
+- Large electron beam positions excursions,

-- o Use a collar and ion chambers.
+Use a collar and ion chambers.

-- Electron beam angle excursion,
+- □ Electron beam angle excursion,

-- o Measure photon beam position at KPT.
+- $\circ~$ Measure photon beam position at KPT.

-- Magnet current deviations.
+- □ Magnet current deviations.

-- Use power supply ADCs.
+- $\circ~$ Use power supply ADCs.

+- $\circ~$ Field sensors or pickup coils inside the magnet

-- Keep Hall D radiator scanner for the halo measurement.
+- Keep Hall D radiator scanner with ~104 dynamic range for the halo measurement.